arnaudjuracek/csv2kirby/README.md

-  --download       Define a regex which trigger a file download --ignore         Define a regex to ignore some column names
+  --download       Define a regex which trigger a file download --ignore         Define a regex to ignore some column names --raw            Define a regex to store some column in a raw field,
+                   referencing their name and the value of the corresponding line
 ```

 ## Development